House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

+Both Ryobi and Greenworks are great low-cost options for electric outdoor tools.
+However, one stands out as the superior choice: Greenworks.
 When considering Greenworks vs Ryobi, the decision mostly boils down to superior battery quality.
-If you’re going to have an electric tool, you want to make sure it can get the job done.
-Greenworks can consistently provide you that reassurance.
+If you have an electric tool, you want to ensure it can get the job done.
+Greenworks can consistently provide you with that reassurance.
 Plus, their batteries just live longer in general.

-But that doesn’t mean Ryobi isn’t worth its salt.
-If you’re only using your tools for very minor jobs, Ryobi can definitely foot the bill.
+However, that doesn’t mean Ryobi isn’t worthy.
+If you’re only using your tools for very minor jobs, Ryobi can foot the bill.
 They’re also cheaper and come with almost twice as many tool options.
+Whichever outdoor tool brand you select should suit your situation.
+Evaluate what’s important for you, and your pick will become apparent.